DCAN-Labs/automated-subset-analysis/README.md

 - `--max_rows` takes one positive integer, the maximum number of rows to display in the terminal when printing the contents of a Pandas object.

 - `--loops` takes one positive integer representing how many times to generate another subset before giving up on finding a subset which passes the chi-squared test and printing the frequency distribution of already-generated subsets.
-If this flag is excluded, then the script will keep generating subsets until one of them passes.
+If this flag is excluded, then the script will keep generating subsets until one of them passes the chi-squared comparison.

 For more information, including the shorthand flags for each option, run this script with the `--help` command: `python3 euclidean_threshold_estimator.py --help`